-Expert Spotlight: Sara Kenney
+Expert Spotlight: Five Questions with Sara Kenney

 Welcome to the premise of Surgeon X, a comic book series published by Image Comics, from the creative mind of Sara Kenney and drawn by the late, highly respected artist John Watkiss.
 The tragic heroine, Rosa Scott, is a surgeon gone rogue, bucking unjust antibiotic rationing rules, treating patients with black-market drugs, and all the while trying to solve the mystery behind her altruistic mother’s mysterious death and potential key to beating superbugs.

 Here at the Antibiotic Resistance Action Center, we firmly believe that creative communication is critical to improving understanding of the superbug crisis and prompting action.
 That’s why we were thrilled when Sara Kenney agreed to answer a few questions about Surgeon X. (Be sure to follow Surgeon X via its website, Twitter and Facebook.
 Also, there’s a new 12-page special that you can download for free here!).